 The Trade Desk, also known as TTD, is a publicly owned company headquartered in the US.
-Founded in 2009 with approximately 2,640 employees, the company reported $2.9B in revenue as of 2025.
-Functioning as a tier 1 media tech buyer, The Trade Desk specializes in RTB and programmatic solutions, providing digital ad buying solutions that enable brands to create, manage, and optimise their campaigns across ad formats and devices, maintaining offices across North America, Europe, and Asia Pacific.
+Founded in 2009, with approximately 2,640 employees, the company reported $2.9B in revenue as of 2025.
+It functions as a tier 1 media tech buyer.
+The company specializes in real-time bidding (RTB) and programmatic solutions.
+Its digital ad buying solutions enable brands to create, manage, and optimize campaigns across various ad formats and devices.
+The company maintains offices across North America, Europe, and Asia Pacific.

 2025 Revenue